nubs/sensible/README.md

 ## CLI Interface
 There is also a CLI interface for Linux systems that imitates Ubuntu's `sensible-*` commands.
 It is available as [`nubs/sensible-cli`][sensible-cli].

+## License
+sensible is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.

 [which]: https://github.com/nubs/which
 [sensible-cli]: https://github.com/nubs/sensible-cli